-The Heathrow Express is a high-speed service link offering the fastest journey time between Heathrow Airport and central London – 16 minutes (21 minutes to Terminal 5).
+The Heathrow Express is a high-speed service link offering the fastest journey time between Heathrow Airport and central London of 16 minutes and 21 minutes to Terminal 5.
 Its success since opening in 1998 has resulted in the strengthening of the train sets, and in June 2003 a further £30m service expansion was announced.

 Growing air traffic at London’s Heathrow Airport saw the British Airports Authority (latterly BAA) undertake one of Europe’s largest construction projects, the new Terminal 5 that opened on 27 March 2008.